datejada/generation-expansion-planning-models-jump/README.md

 The models are developed in [JuMP](https://jump.dev/JuMP.jl/stable/) v1.8.0 and solved using [HiGHS](https://highs.dev/) v1.4.3.

-The main references to model the optimization problems is:
+The main reference to model the optimization problems is:

 [1] [Optimization Techniques by Andrés Ramos Galán](https://pascua.iit.comillas.edu/aramos/OT.htm)